Zaher1307/proxy_server/README.md

   `caches` recently-requested web objects.
 - It handles multiple connections at the same time using `multi-threading` programing.
-- It `caches` web objects by storing a copy in disk to respond to future connections by reading them from cache if the request already exist.
+- It `caches` web objects by storing a copy in memory to respond to future connections by reading them from cache if the request already exist.
   It uses least recently used eviction policy.

-**NOTE:** All project specifications and usege are mentioned in this [writeup](https://github.com/Zaher1307/proxy_server/blob/master/proxylab.pdf)
+**NOTE:** All project specifications and usage are mentioned in this [writeup](https://github.com/Zaher1307/proxy_server/blob/master/proxylab.pdf)